New Update: Boost Social Proof with Reviews & Automation

 Before we dive in, let’s look at what UGC is and how you can use it effectively for your business.

-User-generated content or UGC is content that’s created for brands by their fans and followers.
-UGC can be almost any content type such as photos, videos, gifs, and more.
+User-generated content or UGC is content created for brands by their fans and followers.
+UGC can be almost any content type, such as photos, videos, gifs, etc.

-But where UGC differs from other forms of fan-made content, is that it’s not paid for.
+But UGC differs from other forms of fan-made content because you don’t pay for it.
 The fans creating the content haven’t received any remuneration for their reviews.
 Instead, their genuine and honest recommendations are from real customers.

 This is what makes UGC a lot more influential than brand-generated content.
-People are more likely to base their purchase decisions on other customers’ experiences, rather than taking a company’s word for it.
+People are more likely to base their purchase decisions on other customers’ experiences rather than taking a company’s word.